System Design Space

 /search?type=Dog&owner={personId}

-Why links are important
+Why links matter

 {